Neri Oxman: 3D printing platforms

-Glass

 In 2014, they developed G3DP, the first 3D printer to produce optically transparent glass.
 At the time, sintering 3D printers could print with glass powder, but the results were brittle and opaque.
 G3DP was a collaboration with MIT's Glass Lab and the Wyss Institute, emulating traditional glass working processes, with a kiln and annealing chamber.
 The process allowed close control of color, transparency, thickness and texture.
 Certain settings turned the printer into a "molten glass sewing machine".
 Two generations of the printer, G3DP and G3DP2, produced collection of vessels that have gone on exhibit as Glass I and Glass II.

-A 10-foot glass and light sculpture printed by this platform,YET, was installed at the 2017 Milan Design Week.
+A 10-foot glass and light sculpture printed by this platform, YET, was installed at the 2017 Milan Design Week.

-Aguahoja

 Also in 2014, the group developed Aguahoja, a project involving a water-based fabrication platform that built structures out of chitosan, a curable water-soluble organic fiber similar to chitin.
 Structural pillars or long leaves could be made by varying how the fibers were deposited.
 The resulting combination of hard and soft structures could change from solid to willowy over the length of a branch or leaf, using the same base material.
 This was demonstrated in a pair of installations, Aguahoja I and II, featuring a central 15-foot tall sculpture resembling "enormous, folded cicada wings".

-Digital Construction Platform

 In 2016, the group developed a large-scale robotic printing system, the Digital Construction Platform (DCP), which printed polyurethane foam molds with a robot arm based on the Altec aerial work platform.
 DCP v2 was able to print a section of a dome 15 meters across and 4 meters high.

 Other developments

 Starting in 2018, the Mediated Matter lab developed the Totems project, exploring ways to extract melanin from different species and embed it in 3D-printed structures.
 This led to a concept for buildings with facades that respond to sunlight, such as a proposed architectural pavilion initiated by Ravi Naidoo and introduced at his Design Indaba conference.

-In 2019, an MIT report revealed that the lab had received $125,000 from Jeffrey Epstein, part of a series of donations he made to the Media Lab and its director Joi Ito.

 From 2017 to 2020, a new Silk Pavilion was developed, Silk Pavilion II, exploring new potential models for gathering silk from silkworms without needing to boil cocoons and end the silkworm's lifecycle.

 In 2020, the lab produced a new Aguahoja installation, Aguahoja III, identical to the first but stored in a climate-controlled gallery.
 This is intended to serve as a long-term control against which to compare the original, in measuring how chitosan degrades or is influenced by environmental changes.
 The lab stopped active work in 2021.